afaf99/Todos/README.md

 <ul style="font-size: 25px; color: white;" >Angular</ul>

 :rocket:<h2 style="font-style:italic; color: rgb(158, 81, 124);">Project Overview </h2>
 <p style="font-size: 25px; color: white;" >The Todo List website allows users to manage their tasks and stay organized.
 It provides features to add, edit, and delete tasks.
-The project utilizes Angular on the frontend and Spring Boot on the backend.</p>
+The project utilizes Angular on the front end and Spring Boot on the back end.</p>

 :rocket:<h2 style="font-style:italic; color: rgb(158, 81, 124);">Demo</h2>
 Check out the live demo of the project <a href="https://afaf99.github.io/Todos/">here</a>